Santa Monica College has been part of the Earthquake Early Warning (EEW) System since June 12, 2019.

 Not every alert will require an evacuation.
 Await additional notifications for whether an evacuation is required.

-Earthquake Early Warning Alert.
+Listen to the Earthquake Early Warning Alert.

 Actions to Take During an Alert